quozd/awesome-dotnet/README.md

 * [CompressedStaticFiles](https://github.com/AnderssonPeter/CompressedStaticFiles) - Send compressed static files to the browser without having to compress on demand, also has support for sending more advanced image formats when the browser indicates that i has support for it.

 ## Misc
+* [RazorKit](https://github.com/ekondur/RazorKit) - RazorKit is a collection of lightweight, fluent-style Razor HTML helpers that make it easy for developers to integrate popular JavaScript libraries into their ASP.NET applications.
+* [CSharp Pad](http://csharppad.com) - A web-based C# REPL with awesome code completion.
+* [AzureCrawler](https://github.com/yagopv/AzureCrawler) - Take HTML Snapshots for your Angular, Ember, Durandal or any JavaScript applications
 * [CSScript](https://www.cs-script.net/) - CS-Script is a CLR based scripting system which uses C# as a programming language.
 CS-Script currently targets Microsoft implementation of CLR (.NET 2.0/3.0/3.5/4.0/4.5) with full support on Mono.
 Comes with many additional features, such as script hosting.
 * [CsvHelper](https://github.com/JoshClose/CsvHelper) - Library to help reading and writing CSV files https://github.com/JoshClose/CsvHelper
 * [RecordParser](https://github.com/leandromoh/recordparser) - Library to help reading and writing CSV and Flat files with zero heap allocation.